Unified Gaussian Primitives for Scene Representation and Rendering: Results and Discussion

 \paragraph{Appearance Editing} One of the goals of this work is to make the Gaussian primitive useful for general 3D content authoring.
-Our representation is volumetric and thus does not require UV parameterization, which is naturally supported by meshes.
-Instead, we seek a more general method for texturing 3D objects without the need for UV mapping.
-To this end, we extend UV-less texturing techniques for our representation. \autoref{fig:material_edit} demonstrates two example techniques on different models.
+While meshes naturally support UV parameterization, there is generally no well-defined UV parameterization for volumetric representations.
+To overcome this limitation and enable intuitive appearance editing, we adopt and extend UV-less texturing techniques. \autoref{fig:material_edit} demonstrates two example techniques on different models.
 The first technique, which we term \emph{extended triplanar mapping}, generalizes the well-known triplanar mapping for surfaces.
-The traditional triplanar mapping projects a shading point to three axis-aligned planes, performs texture sampling on the planes, and blend the three samples based on the surface normal.
+The traditional triplanar mapping projects a shading point to three axis-aligned planes, performs texture sampling on the planes, and blends the three samples based on the surface normal.
 We can naturally generalize this for our representation by instead blending based on the projected area of the SGGX NDF $\sigma(\omega) = \sqrt{\omega\trans S \omega}$, where $S$ is the SGGX matrix \citep{heitz2015sggx}.
 Moreover, we can edit the NDF itself by applying the extended triplanar mapping with a normal map.
 This is achieved by defining the blended normal in the coordinate space formed by the SGGX eigenvectors, and rotating the dominant SGGX eigenvector to it.
 The second row of \autoref{fig:material_edit} shows the texturing results using the extended triplanar mapping, including both base BSDF and NDF editing to produce the bumpy effect.

 Alternatively, we may apply 3D procedural noises to our representation just like other volumetric representations.
 In the third row of \autoref{fig:material_edit}, we use procedural phasor noise \citep{tricard2019procedural} to modulate the base color, roughness, and metallic parameters of our models to create patterns.